eddiejaoude/eddiejaoude/README.md

 <p align="center">I believe Open Source is for EVERYONE, yes YOU!
 Join me on my <a href="http://youtube.com/eddiejaoude?sub_confirmation=1">YouTube channel</a> so we can geek out 🎥</p>

-<p align="center">Passionate for **#opensource #code #github #remote #startup** & **#inclusion**.
+<p align="center">Passionate for <b> #opensource </b> #code #github #remote #startup & #inclusion.
 In recent years I have trended on GitHub with the likes of Twitter, Facebook, Angular etc and was in the top 500 open source contributors in the world.
 As a senior software engineer, the more I learn, the more I realise how much I still need to learn.</p>

 <p align="center">
   <a href="https://github.com/eddiejaoude?tab=followers">